 Watching closely, let mixture simmer for 2-3 more minutes, then quickly remove from heat (avoid letting it come to a boil; it can suddenly bubble up and spill over).

 Keep pan uncovered to avoid condensation, and stir occasionally while mixture comes to room temperature.
-Then place in refrigerator and chill thoroughly, until very cold — ideally for at least 4 – 6 hours hours.
+Once cooled, cover and place in refrigerator.
+Chill thoroughly, until very cold — ideally for at least 8 hours.
 Meanwhile, place rum in freezer.

 When ready to churn the chilled mixture, whisk it well, and add half the cold rum (1 tablespoon if using coconut rum; 1.5 teaspoons if using plain rum), whisking until fully incorporated.
 Keep remaining rum in freezer.